-Sever disease refers to a calcaneal apophysitis (an inflammation of the apophysis of the heel) which occurs in children and young adolescents.
+Sever disease refers to a calcaneal apophysitis, an inflammation of the apophysis of the heel.

 The condition is thought to result from repetitive microtrauma to growth plates of the calcaneus.
-Although some of the recent articles says, there is no evidence to support that weight and activity levels are risk factors for Sever's disease.6
+However, some of the recent articles say there is no evidence that weight and activity levels are risk factors for Sever disease 6.

-High plantar foot pressures are associated with Sever's disease, although it is unclear whether they are a predisposing factor or a result of the condition.
-Gastrocnemius equinus may be a predisposing factor for Sever's disease.7
+High plantar foot pressures are associated with Sever disease, although it is unclear whether they are a predisposing factor or a result of the condition.
+Gastrocnemius equinus may be a predisposing factor for Sever disease 7.

-Foot radiographs are usually normal and the radiologic identification of calcaneal apophysitis without the absence of clinical information was not reliable.9
+Foot radiographs are usually normal and the radiological identification of calcaneal apophysitis without the absence of clinical information was not reliable 9.

-The condition is self limiting with brief limitation of activity sometimes being advocated.
+The condition is self-limiting with a brief limitation of activity sometimes being advocated.
 Standard advice is to reduce physical activity 8.

-It is named after Dr J W Sever, American (US) physician 1
+It is named after Dr James Warren Sever, an American physician 1.

 - 1. Sever JW: Apophysitis of the Os Calcis.
 New York Medical Journal 1912; 95: 1025-1029.